melosomelo/doscars/README.md

   <img src="https://img.shields.io/badge/-react-green?logo=react&style=for-the-badge&logoColor=white&color=61DAFB">

 </div>

-_Decentralized movie voting system implemented with React and Solidity._

 ## About the project 🔍

 This is a project I made for a blockchain college course, in which we had to